GED in Minnesota

 6. Adult Basic Education (ABE) Program: An ABE program or recognized educational, social service, or correctional agency has indicated that successful completion of the GED tests is part of the applicant’s written individual learning plan.
 Additionally, the applicant must provide documentation showing they have taken at least three of the five Official GED Practice Tests with a standard score of at least 500 on each.

-Minnesota Age Waiver Application Process
+GED Age Waiver MN: Application Process

 To apply for the Age Waiver, applicants must complete the official Age Waiver form, which can be obtained from the Minnesota GED Office.
 The completed form must be submitted along with any required documentation to the Minnesota Department of Education.